Frequently Asked Questions about Co-op

 Registration opens during the month of June, and registration occurs through the website only, so you must have online access in order to complete the registration process.
 Teachers register their children first and then, one week later, the general membership is allowed to register until the classes are full - usually 15 students.
 If one of the classes is filled, parents will have to register for the other option as we do not have waiting lists.
 The exact day and time for registration will be sent out through emails and listed on the website calendar.
 It is your responsibility to ask any questions before registration opens.
 Classes usually fill up quickly, so please be aware that registration occurs on a first-come, first-served basis.

-5. How will I pay for the classes and what are the fees?
+6. How will I pay for the classes and what are the fees?
+And what is your refund policy?

-Every student is required to bring a "supply kit" which should contain pencil, sharpener, pen, eraser, age –appropriate scissors, glue stick, bottle glue, colored pencils, crayons and/or markers .
+Every student is required to bring a "supply kit" which should contain pencil, sharpener, pen, eraser, age–appropriate scissors, glue stick, bottle glue, colored pencils, markers and/or crayons.

 Yes, each session we will have a Teacher Orientation and General Co-op Orientation at the co-op venue.
 Watch for email updates as to where and when these will occur.
 Attendance is mandatory for each orientation as it guarantees that all participants are aware of the facility guidelines and rules set forth by BCHE.
 It is also an opportunity for students and teachers to meet and become acquainted with the layout of the facility.

 Yes!!
-Westwood has a strict no peanut / no nuts policy.
+Westwood has a strict no peanut/no nuts policy.
 We follow the same guidelines as our facility, so the co-op is a peanut/nut free zone.
 Occasionally, teachers or classes will have snacks as part of the curriculum or study, but these are carefully chosen because no nuts are allowed inside the building.
-Also, please avoid foods which have been processed in a facility that processes nuts.
-After you have registered, please send the Co-op Administrator a separate email listing any allergies that your child has.
+After you have registered, please send the Co-op Administrator a separate email listing any allergies that your child has, and please make sure you have listed and updated any allergies your child has on your profile page on the website.
 Each teacher in your child's class will be aware of those allergies and avoid any possible contacts.
 Students are encouraged to bring a snack within the snack guidelines, so if you have additional concerns, please communicate these to the Co-op Administrator in advance.
 Students in the preschool and kindergarten classes will have a snack/play time each week.
 It is up to each parent to send snacks that follow the rules set forth by BCHE and the Westwood facility.

 Our co-op is not a "drop-off" co-op for the younger grades and non-credit classes.
 One parent or guardian is expected to stay with the child for the entire three hours of co-op classes.
 The parent will be assigned to help in different classes during two of the hours, and hopefully be able to have a "free" hour on site for the third hour.
 You may make requests to the Co-op Coordinator for where you desire to serve; however, placement is not guaranteed.
-Students that are taking "credit" classes (8th grade and up) may be dropped off for classes and attend without parental supervision.
+Students 8th grade and up who are taking high school classes for credit may be dropped off and attend without parental supervision.

 This question basically means - Do I need to stay all day or can I pick and choose which hours/classes I want my child to attend?
 Due to parental participation and our commitment to quality classes, we require that you attend all 3 hours of co-op.
 There is a lot of time and energy that goes on behind the scenes of co-op to ensure its success.
-We need your commitment as a parent and student as well.
+We need your commitment to participate as well as your child’s.

 1. How many children are allowed to register for each co-op class?